• Skip to primary navigation

 Pro tip: don’t forget to chill your bottle of wine before you cook!
 That way you can have a little something to sip on while you make your risotto.
 You need ½ cup of white wine for this (and most) risotto recipe.
 Chilling your bottle of wine ahead of time allows you to pour yourself a glass to enjoy while you stir, stir, stir…I highly recommend it.

-Do I need warm my broth to make risotto?
 A lot of resources will tell you that warm broth will make a better risotto.
 If I’m being honest, I’ve never done this.
 I usually use room-temperature broth from my pantry.
-However, if you’d like to use warm broth, place your broth in a medium saucepan over medium heat before you start.
+However, if you’d like to use warm broth, place your broth in a medium saucepan over medium heat to warm it up before you start.

 Love This Recipe?
 You May Also Enjoy